-Role modelling the behaviours you want to see in your child is important.
-How you behave sends a signal to your child that this is the sort of behaviour that you approve of.
-If what children observe from your behaviour is different to what they are being told, then your child is likely to be confused, and possibly resentful.
-It may also confuse expectations and boundaries, leading to conflict and frustration between you and your child.
+How you behave sends a signal to your child that this is the sort of behaviour you approve of.
+If what children observe from your behaviour is different from what they are being told, then your child is likely to become confused, and possibly resentful.
+It may also blur expectations and boundaries, leading to conflict and frustration between you and your child.

 Role modelling works in relation to virtually everything – from how you handle emotions such as frustration and anger, to how you respect and relate to other people, to how you respond to stress and cope with difficulties.
 It also influences patterns such as eating, exercise, how you look after yourself, and problem solving.